Doctoral Students

 Trevor Zaucha

-Trevor Zaucha is a first-year doctoral student at the Hubbard School of Journalism and Mass Communication.
-His research interests relate to the political economy of new media, emerging finance, gambling, and the intersection of video games, digital media, and fandom.
-Prior to his enrollment in the Hubbard School, Zaucha received his Bachelor of Science in Advertising from the University of Illinois at Urbana-Champaign (2016) and worked for a number of years at a marketing technology company in Austin, Texas.
+Trevor Zaucha is a second-year doctoral student at the Hubbard School of Journalism and Mass Communication.
+His research concerns the political economy of emerging media, money, gambling, game studies, and labor.
+Zaucha received his Bachelor of Science in Advertising from the University of Illinois at Urbana-Champaign (2016) and Master of Arts in Mass Communication from the University of Minnesota (2022).
+He has published twice in New Media & Society and has a forthcoming book chapter.
+He has presented his work at the ICA Game Studies Preconference.
+Additionally, he has been a graduate instructor for JOUR 1501: Digital Games and Society during his time at the University of Minnesota.
+Prior to his enrollment in the Hubbard School, he worked for a number of years at a marketing technology company in Austin, Texas.

 Master’s Students